-Editor’s Note: Today was a great day for Americans in space.
+Editor’s Note: Last May represented a great month for Americans in space.
 SpaceX became the first private corporation to launch people in space as Dragon capsule blasted off from the Kennedy Space Center, carrying two NASA astronauts up, up and away from United States soil for the first time in nearly a decade.
 As it hurtled towards the International Space Center, the day’s hurrahs extended to another space milestone.
-Today, May 30, 2020 also would have been the 68th birthday of Sally Ride, the first US woman in space.
+May 30, 2020 also would have been the 68th birthday of Sally Ride, the first US woman in space.
 She died of pancreatic cancer at age 61 on July 23, 2012 at her La Jolla, Calif. home She joined NASA in late 1978 and soared into space on the space shuttle Challenger on June 18, 1983.

 Sally Ride died at San Diego in 2012.
 I conducted the first interview with her when I was at the Clear Lake Daily Citizen.
 (I also interviewed Tom Wolfe when he had just finished “The Right Stuff” at the same time.)

 Lou Wortham sent me.
 He was a former city editor for both the Houston Chronicle and Houston Post who got term limited out into the boondocks, namely Clear Lake City, just outside the Johnson Space Center in western Galveston County, Texas.
 I was his trusty Sancho Panza, at least one of three reporters, two of whom were young women he didn’t trust and couldn’t stand.

 Wortham had a twisted old school journalist’s sense of humor, and proper place.
 Among my more mundane duties, he made me editor of the society and religion page.
 Really?
 Apparently, he did it just because he thought it was so frickin’ funny, he could laugh his as off every day.